Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 5. Equipment loans

-When you take out an equipment loan, which is similar to a consumer auto loan, the asset you purchase is used as collateral for the loan.
+When you take out an equipment loan, the asset you purchase is used as collateral for the loan.
 Because it’s a secured loan, it may have more competitive interest rates than other types of business financing, but there is a risk of losing the asset if you default on the loan.

-Lenders could require a downpayment on an equipment loan and will need proof of sufficient revenue to repay it, but lenders may require very little additional documentation.
+Lenders might ask for a down payment and proof of sufficient revenue to repay an equipment loan but usually require minimal paperwork.
 Loan terms for equipment financing are typically longer than other low-doc loans, which can be easier to budget.

 • Need expensive equipment